gsidhwani-nr/newrelic-java-rmi-depandabot/README.md

 # New Relic Java Instrumentation for Java RMI

 Provides instrumentation for the Java RMI on both the server and client side.
-Added

 ## Installation